yalmip/yalmip.github.io/_posts/faq/2021-04-11-warningbigm.md

 ````

 ## Poor explicit bounds
-If you add a huge bound though, nothing improves and you will still see the warning since your model once again will have huge bounds on terms in big-M representations (remember:big-M should really be called *as small as possible but sufficiently large-M*)
+If you add a huge bound though, nothing improves and you might still see the warning since your model once again will have huge bounds on terms in big-M representations (remember:big-M should really be called *as small as possible but sufficiently large-M*)

 ````matlab
 optimize([Model, -10^5 <= x <= 10^5])